-- 75 In this study, we use two datasets, output from simulations with a special version of the ECMWF's integrated forecasting system (IFS) and ERA5 reanalysis data from 1979 to 2020 (Hersbach et al., 2020).
-From ERA5, we use wind and PV fields (PV calculated on model levels), regridded to a 0.5° x 0.5° grid on 98 vertical model levels.
-We also use output from twelve monthly IFS simulations, which were obtained using cycle 43R1 of the hydrostatic IFS model (Roberts et al., 2018), as described in Attinger et al. (2021).
-Each simulation covers 35 days and is initialized at the beginning of each month from December 2017 to - 80 November 2018.
-Note that only the initial conditions of the simulations are forced into the model and thus after 3-6 days, the simulations deviate from the real atmospheric state.
+In this study, we use two datasets, which are output from simulations with a special version of the ECMWF's integrated forecasting system (IFS) and ERA5 reanalysis data from 1979 to 2020 (Hersbach et al., 2020).
+From ERA5, we use wind and PV fields (PV calculated on model levels), regridded to a $0.5^{\circ} \times 0.5^{\circ}$ grid on 98 vertical model levels.
+We also use output from 12 monthly IFS simulations, which were obtained using cycle 43R1 of the hydrostatic IFS model (Roberts et al., 2018), as described in Attinger et al. (2021).
+Each simulation covers 35 d and is initialized at the beginning of each month from December 2017 to November 2018.
+Note that only the initial conditions of the simulations are forced into the model, and thus after 3-6d, the simulations deviate from the real atmospheric state.
 Nevertheless, the model still reproduces realistic atmospheric processes and physical systems and thus provides valuable diabatic process-related insights into cyclone dynamics.
-The available data covers the northern hemisphere on a $0.4^{\circ} \times 0.4^{\circ}$ grid on 83 vertical model levels.
-The special IFS version provides detailed output of temperature and momentum tendencies from all parameterizations, from which we can calculate the corresponding - 85 PV tendencies enabling a process-based investigation of the formation of PV anomalies along trajectories.
-Here we follow the approach by Joos and Wernli (2012), which was later used, e.g., by Attinger et al. (2019, 2021) and Spreitzer et al. (2019).
+The available data cover the Northern Hemisphere on a $0.4^{\circ} \times 0.4^{\circ}$ grid on 83 vertical model levels.
+The special IFS version provides detailed output of temperature and momentum tendencies from all parameterizations, from which we can calculate the corresponding PV tendencies, enabling a process-based investigation of the formation of PV anomalies along trajectories.
+Here we follow the approach by Joos and Wernli (2012), which was later used, for example, by Attinger et al. (2019, 2021) and Spreitzer et al. (2019).
 Table 1 summarizes the processes and corresponding PV tendencies considered in our study.
-Details about the parameterizations, as well as the calculation of the PV tendencies can be found in Attinger et al. (2019).
+Details about the parameterizations, as well as the calculation of the PV tendencies, can be found in Attinger et al. (2019).